ibm-cloud-docs/vpc/hub-spoke-configure-hub.md

 To use Terraform, download the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in.
 For more information, see [Getting started with Terraform](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
 {: requirement}

-VPC infrastructure services use a regional specific endpoint, which targets to `us-south` by default.
-If your VPC is created in another region, make sure to target the appropriate region in the provider block in the `provider.tf` file.
+VPC infrastructure services use a regional specific endpoint, which targets `us-south` by default.
+If your VPC is created in another region, make sure to target the appropriate region in the provider block of the `provider.tf` file.

-See the following example of targeting a region other than the default `us-south`.
+The following example details targeting a region other than the default `us-south`:

 ```terraform
 provider "ibm" {